This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Loss of Sensation

-A newborn cannot tell you that it has no feeling in or cannot move one arm, but these are potential symptoms of Erb’s palsy.
-This is why it is important to find other, more noticeable symptoms so that the condition can be detected early and treated.
+A newborn cannot tell you they have no feeling in or cannot move one arm, but these are potential symptoms of Erb’s palsy.
+This is why finding other, more noticeable symptoms is essential so that the condition can be detected early and treated.

 Symptoms of Erb’s Palsy in Adults and Children